American Heart Association

 This page is provided to give you a general overview of becoming an American Heart Association BLS, ACLS, or PALS instructor.

 Becoming an AHA instructor is by far a noteworthy achievement.
 It demonstrates that you know the content, and you have shown the ability to deliver vital course material to your students.
 We know, however, that the process of becoming an instructor could be daunting to some, but our team of faculty is well-known for dispelling concerns; in other words, we mentor and support you every step of the way!
 The support we provide is so that you're able to "find your voice" when teaching a course and watch your students succeed.
 Becoming an instructor is by far one of the most satisfying aspects of healthcare education, "watching your students 'get it'" and hearing stories of how the people you have taught have contributed significantly to saving a life.
 We foster an environment that nurtures our students, instructor candidates, and faculty.
-Also, many become instructors, so they don't forget the material- especially if your exposure to 'codes' is "far and few between".
+Also, many become instructors, so they don't forget the material- especially if your exposure to 'codes' is "far and few between", or it has been a while since your last provider course.

 - A current unexpired AHA provider card in your chosen discipline (i.e., an ACLS, a BLS, or a PALS provider card).